piraced/IoT-academy-Test-Automation-task-2/README.md

 #### "configuration"

 This part of the config file simply holds the request payload to configure an instance of Events Reporting.
-Note that the id is not set as it is assigned randomly by the device.
+Note that the id is not set as it is assigned randomly by the device and all of the fields in the example configuration are necessary

 #### "trigger"